Supply Chain

 Icon-Quiz-Small Created with Sketch.
 Essentials of Freight Forwarding

 This course builds on the knowledge acquired in the International Transportation and Trade course.
 A combined theory and hands-on environment will introduce students to the requirements for various international payments, export packaging and warehousing, commercial documentation, transportation insurance, cargo security and dangerous goods, as well as alternative methods of transportation.
-They will also learn about cost and quoting.
+Students will also learn about cost and quoting.

 Icon-Quiz-Small Created with Sketch.
 Inventory Control & Materials Management